-8 great things to do in Annapolis is my curated list of fun activities, historic destinations, and tasty dining and drink based on many visits to Maryland’s capital city.
+Fun things to do in Annapolis include visiting the US Naval Academy, sailing on the Chesapeake Bay, seeing USA’s first capital, experiencing the Ego Alley spectacle, and savoring amazing crabs, Irish food and fare, and wonderful ice cream.
+This Annapolis information is my curated list of fun activities, historic destinations, and tasty dining and drink based on many visits to Maryland’s capital city.

 My wife and I were fortunate to be included in the #DCTravelBlogger group hosted by the Annapolis Visitor Bureau.
-Our 24 hour visit included a stay at the luxurious Loews Annapolis, which featured this amazing stained glass window in our 5th floor lobby.
+Our 24 hour visit included a stay at the luxurious Hotel Annapolis (formerly Loews Annapolis), which featured this amazing stained glass window in our 5th floor lobby.

 8 Great Things to Do in Annapolis